NocturnLabs/opencode-autocode/templates/commands/auto-init.md

 ### FIFTH TASK: Create Project Structure

-Set up the basic project structure based on what's specified in `app_spec.txt`.
+Set up the basic project structure based on what's specified in `app_spec.md`.
 This includes directories for source code, tests, and any other components mentioned in the spec.